“Mangez vos legumes!” That’s “eat your vegetables” in French. The French are known to have introduced Brussels sprouts to the U.S.

 If the only issue with kids eating cruciferous vegetables is the bitter taste then the best solution is to prepare them differently.
 It’s possible that you accidently overcooked them by boiling them in water for too long.
 The best method of cooking Brussels sprouts is to chop off the stems, cut them into quarters, and lightly steam them for about five minutes.
 I like to sprinkle on olive oil and add a couple of cloves of garlic for flavor.

 When prepared with a little more flavor, it will certainly be easy to enjoy your cruciferous vegetables.
 Brussels sprouts are one of my favorite vegetables.
 Want to know why?
-You and your kids will be begging for seconds of these green nutrient-rich balls once you hear these five benefits of Brussels sprouts.
+You and your kids will be begging for seconds of these green nutrient-rich balls once you hear benefits of Brussels sprouts.

 The next time your mom or anyone else offers you Brussels spouts, don’t hesitate to pile them on your plate.
 I always reap all of the benefits of Brussels sprouts by having them as a side to my meal or just mixing them with brown rice or quinoa.